President of the GSMA Mobile for Development Foundation

 Lawrence Yanovitch is the President of the GSMA Mobile for Development Foundation which promotes life changing mobile enable services to the underserved in emerging markets.
 The Foundation brings together the mobile industry, adjacent industries and the international development community in order to advance commercial business models in health, education, banking, women’s empowerment, agricultural productivity, identity, and renewable energy.
 Mr. Yanovitch was previously an officer at the Bill & Melinda Gates Foundation where he managed a portfolio of investments in financial services for the unbanked targeted to reach 80 million households.
 Prior to that, Mr. Yanovitch had a long career in microfinance and philanthropy.
 He is a former member of the management team at FINCA and of the faculty of Georgetown University in Washington, D.C.

-Ms. Jody Delichte is the Marketing Director for GSMA Mobile for Development and the GSMA’s Mobile Identity Programme.
-In this role she leads global marketing strategy and implementation for these initiatives, provides insight into market and consumer dynamics, and delivers thought leadership with respect positioning and promotion of mobile services.
-Jody has more than 15 years’ experience leading global marketing programmes in the IT and telecoms space.
+Jody Delichte is the Marketing Director for the GSMA’s Mobile for Development Division.
+In this role she leads global marketing strategy development and implementation for the Division’s ten programmes, as well as for the GSMA Mobile for Development Foundation.
+Jody has more than 17 years’ experience leading global marketing programmes in the IT and telecoms space.
 She led the development of Hewlett-Packard’s worldwide mobile commerce strategy and the introduction of its first solutions in this area.
-She has also helped early stage mobile technology companies improve their brand presence and drive increased sales.
+She also previously led the development of new products for Nortel Networks, as well as helped early stage mobile technology companies improve their brand presence and drive increased sales.

 Marketing Projects Manager for Mobile for Development